threefoldfoundation/info_sdk/src/develop/code/network/code_network.md

 ## Create a private overlay network

-In this example we will create an overlay network over a number of nodes in the TF Grid.
+In this example, we will create an overlay network over a number of nodes in the TF Grid.
 The nodes and locations could be researched on the explorer:

 - Mainnet: https://explorer.grid.tf
 - Testnet: https://explorer.testnet.grid.tf